adamnfish/meter-delta/README.md

 ## Using Meter Delta

-Meter Delta is a JavaScript library you can use to handle dynamic time signatures.
-It takes care of the counting and timings for you, but does not yet offer a UI.
-Rather, you can interact with Meter Delta using its callbacks within your own UI.
+Meter Delta is a JavaScript library you can use to handle dynamic time signatures that takes care of the counting and timings for you.
+You can interact with Meter Delta using its callbacks within your own UI, or use the simple UI that is provided.

-Meter Delta will offer some kind of UI at some stage in the future but don't wait for that, it's very easy to use!

 ### Examples

-Here are some usage examples.
+Here are some usage examples of using the library.
 Full documentation is provided below.

+For examples on how to use the provided UI, see the documentation in the UI directory.

 #### Very simple usage